kubernetes/kops/docs/development/building.md

 ```

 Whether using GCS or S3, you probably want to upload dns-controller &
-kops-contoller images if you have changed them:
+kops-controller images if you have changed them:

 For dns-controller (note the slightly different env vars until we build
 dns-controller with bazel):